 Have you ever bitten into a great piece of fruit only to realize on your next bite that you just ate part of that little sticker they put on them.
 Although they seem like a nuisance, those stickers have more function that just allowing the cashier to scan them at the checkout.
 The PLU Code printed on those stickers can tell you a lot about where and how your food was grown.
-By learning to read the code, you can tell if it was genetically modified or organically grown.
+By learning to read the codes on fruits and veggies, you can tell if it was genetically modified or organically grown.

 Here are some basics you should follow: